alyf-de/eu_einvoice/README.md

 ### Sales Invoice

-During validation of the **Sales Invoice**, the potential eInvoice is created and validated against the schematron rules for the selected _E Invoice Profile_, so that you can see any potential problems before submitting it.

-To download the XML file (XRechnung), open a **Sales Invoice** and click on "..." > "Download eInvoice".

-When you open the print preview of the **Sales Invoice** and click on "PDF", the generated PDF file will have the e-invoice XML embedded.
-An exception is the _E Invoice Profile_ "XRECHNUNG", which is intended to be a plain XML file.
-In this case, the PDF will not have the XML embedded.

-> [!TIP]
-> You can test both XML and PDF+XML files by re-importing them, using the **E Invoice Import** DocType.
+To create an outgoing eInvoice, you need to create a **Sales Invoice** and select the _E Invoice Profile_ you want to use.

+The following fields of the **Sales Invoice** are currently considered for the eInvoice:

 <details>
 <summary>List of exported fields</summary>

-The following fields of the **Sales Invoice** are currently considered for the eInvoice:

 - Invoice type (credit note, corrected invoice, commercial invoice)
 - Invoice number